-Jamie Smokler - came to JCoSS from Yavneh I came to JCoSS because of the wide range of A Levels that it offered and so I could take the combination of Maths.
-Classics and Psychology.
+Jamie Smokler - came to JCoSS from Yavneh careers mentor.

+I came to JCoSS because of the wide range of A Levels that it offered and so I could take the combination of Maths, Classics and Psychology.
 I also wanted a fresh start and the opportunity to meet new people.
 I have had such a positive experience right from the first day.
 The common room and café are great places for our year group to hang out.
-Daniel Grogran - came to JCoss from to Roding Valley High School After gaining a good set of GCSE grades, I wanted a good quality of education for my A Levels and

-Shira Lang - came to JCoSS from Bushey Academy choice to come here.

-JCoSS offered me a better academic and social environment than my previous school and I am really happy I decided to make the move for 6th Form.
+After gaining a good set of GCSE grades, I wanted a good quality of education for my A Levels and so I decided to come to JCoSS.
+The school has a clear sense of community, which I didn't get from my non Jewish school, and the common bond of Judaism is really evident amongst the students.
+Everyone has been much warmer than I ever expected and it has been really easy to meet people.
+I am so pleased I made the choice to come here.
+Shira Lang - came to JCoSS from Bushey Academy JCoSS offered me a better academic and social environment than my previous school and I am really happy I decided to make the move for 6th Form.
 My teachers have been incredible and they want to help as much as they can.
 I don't feel at any disadvantage that I am new to the 6th form and everyone has been really accepting.